-Doug Given is Chairman of the Board.
+Dr. Given is Board Chair.
 He has been a director of the Company since 2010.
-Doug is Managing Partner at Health2047 Capital Partners LLC.
+Doug is Managing Partner at Health2047 Capital Partners LLC, a healthcare-focused venture capital firm.
 He served as Health2047 Inc.'s Chief Executive from its founding in August of 2015 until January 2018.
-Previously, Doug spent more than a decade in venture capital as an Investment Partner and General Partner at life sciences investor Bay City Capital LLC participating in five sequential life sciences general funds and two sector-specific funds; he was associated with the partnership from 1999-2015.
+Previously, Doug spent more than a decade in venture capital as an Investment Partner and General Partner at life sciences investor Bay City Capital LLC participating in five sequential life sciences general funds and two sector-specific funds; he was associated with the partnership from 1999 to 2015.
 A physician and medical scientist by background, Doug has been a global corporate and operating executive at Lilly, Monsanto, Schering Plough and Mallinckrodt and a serial entrepreneur, as well as a venture capitalist.
 In addition to a number of private companies, he led three public biotechnology and biopharmaceutical companies as CEO.

-Doug has served on more than 20 public and private boards.
-He is currently a Director at Health2047 Inc., board Chair at Akiri Inc., Managing Partner at G5 Partners LLC, and serves on the board at First Mile Care Inc. and Vivaldi Biosciences Inc. He serves on advisory boards at the University of Chicago Medicine, Johns Hopkins Bloomberg School of Public Health, Stanford Medicine, Stanford Institute for Economic Policy Research (SIEPR), and The Houston Methodist Research Institute.
+Dr. Given has served on more than 20 public and private boards.
+He is currently a Director at Health2047 Inc., Board Chair at Akiri Inc., Managing Partner at G5 Partners LLC, and serves on the board at First Mile Care Inc. and Vivaldi Biosciences Inc. He serves on advisory boards at the University of Chicago Medicine, Johns Hopkins Bloomberg School of Public Health, Stanford Medicine, Stanford Institute for Economic Policy Research (SIEPR), and The Houston Methodist Research Institute.